AU-HCI/website/markdown/index.md

 - Learn how to do user testing
 - Communicate effective design critiques and defense

-## Prerequisites

-- (CSCI:3400) Data Structures

 ## Office Hours

-Office hours will be held virtually by appointment.
+Office hours will be held by appointment.
 Please schedule using Slack.

 ## Graded Work